hopeit-git/hopeit.engine/docs/source/deprecations.rst

                 description: Optional[str] = None
                 ) -> Callable[..., dict]:

-Remove in version 0.2.0 ``title`` parameter, use ``summary`` instead.
+From version 0.2.0 'title' will be removed, use ``summary`` instead.
 Stariting this version method will require named args for all parameters:

 .. code:: python3